Indo-Pakistani war of 1971: Indian attacks on Pakistan

-On the ground, Pakistan suffered the most, with 8,000 killed and 25,000 wounded, while India only had 3,000 dead and 12,000 wounded.
-The loss of armoured vehicles was similarly imbalanced and this finally represented a major defeat for Pakistan.

-Surrender of Pakistan Eastern Command in East Pakistan
+Surrender of Pakistan Eastern Command

 Officially, the Instrument of Surrender of Pakistan Eastern Command stationed in East Pakistan, was signed between the Lieutenant General Jagjit Singh Aurora, the GOC-in-C of Indian Eastern Command and Lieutenant-General A.A.K.
 Niazi, the Commander of the Pakistan Eastern Command, at the Ramna Race Course in Dacca at 16:31Hrs IST on 16 December 1971.
 There was a problem over who would represent the Bangladesh government, as the three Bangladeshi battalion commanders - Lt Cols Shafiullah, Khaled Musharraf and Ziaur Rahman - were located too far away to be airlifted on time.
 The responsibility fell on the only armed forces officer available, Gp Capt AK Khondkar, chief of the newly formed BAF.
 As the surrender was accepted silently by Lieutenant-General Aurora, the surrounding crowds on the race course started shouting anti-Pakistan slogans, and there were reports of abuses aimed at the surrendering commanders of Pakistani military.
 Indian officers and an Indian diplomat, MEA joint secretary for Pakistan AK Ray, had to form a human chain around Lt Gen Niazi to protect him from being lynched.

 Hostilities officially ended at 14:30 GMT on 17 December, after the surrender on 16 December, and India claimed large gains of territory in Pakistan (although pre-war boundaries were recognised after the war).
 The war confirmed the independence of Bangladesh.

 Following the surrender, the Indian Army took approximately 90,000 Pakistani servicemen and their Bengali supporters as POWs, making it the largest surrender since World War II.
 Initial counts recorded that approximately 79,676 war prisoners were uniformed personnel, and the overwhelming majority of the war prisoners were officers – most of them from the army and navy, while relatively small numbers were from the air force and marines; others in larger number were serving in paramilitary units.

-The remaining prisoners were civilians who were either family members of the military personnel or collaborators (razakars).
+The remaining prisoners were civilians who were either family members of the military personnel or volunteers (razakars).
 The Hamoodur Rahman Commission and the POW Investigation Commission reports instituted by Pakistan lists the Pakistani POWs as given in the table below.
 Apart from soldiers, it was estimated that 15,000 Bengali civilians were also made prisoners of war.